testcontainers/testcontainers-dotnet/docs/modules/elasticsearch.md

 ## A Note To Developers

-The Testcontainers package creates a container that listens to requests over **HTTPS**.
+The Testcontainers module creates a container that listens to requests over **HTTPS**.
 To communicate with the Elasticsearch instance, developers must create a `ElasticsearchClientSettings` instance and set the `ServerCertificateValidationCallback` delegate to `CertificateValidations.AllowAll`.
 Failing to do so will result in a communication failure as the .NET will reject the certificate coming from the container.

 [xunit]: https://xunit.net/